SamlonDev/userbot/README.md

 ksi.py:
 :Sad:

-owoify.py:
+Owoify.py:
-using the god forsaken regex, it takes the user text and changes it according to the pattern, adding a suffix at the end
+using the godforsaken regex, it takes the user text and changes it according to the Pattern, adding a suffix at the end

-ping.py:
+Ping.py:
 returns the bot's latency

-rate.py:
+Rate.py:
-takes 2 strings and generates a number between 1 and 100
+takes two strings and generates a number between 1 and 100

-russian.py:
+Russian.py:
-owoify.py but different pattern and no suffix
+Owoify.py but different Pattern and no suffix

 ship.py:
-rate.py but different
+Rate.py but different

-slots.py:
+Slots.py:
 from symbols, generate a number and choose the symbol accordingly, then compare them to check if they are the same

-speechbubble.py:
+Speechbubble.py:
-take the user sent image, resize speechbubble and slap it on top of the image
+take the user-sent image, resize Speechbubble and slap it on top of the image

-transparentspeechbubble.py:
+Transparentspeechbubble.py:
-much codenza to create a transparent speechbubble and slap it onto the image
+much codenza to create a transparent Speechbubble and slap it onto the image

-weather.py:
+Weather.py:
-call openweather api and check for weather
+call openweather api and check for Weather

-web.py:
+Web.py:
 request links from duckduckgo
-get titles from links using BS4 (pytube for youtube link) put them in the embed in [link](actuallink) with buttons user chooses the link, bot sends it
+get titles from links using BS4 (pytube for YouTube links) put them in the embed in [link](actuallink) with buttons user chooses the link, bot sends it

 wojack.py:
-get random image and put it in an embed
+get a random image and put it in an embed